SBI General Insurance: Financials

-As of March 2022, SBI General’s Gross Written Premium (GWP) was Rs.
-9260 crores which was a 11% growth over FY 2021-22’s GWP of Rs.
-9260 crores.
-The company-maintained a market share of 4.15% and a solvency ratio of 1.85 during this period.
-SBI General also expanded its footprint and scaled up the distribution reach through bancassurance, OEM tie-ups and digital integrations.
+SBI General Insurance recorded considerable growth in FY 2023-24, with a 17% increase in Gross Written Premium (GWP) to INR 12,731 crores.

 Product and Services

 SBI General offers a range of insurance policies in many business lines.
 It has products for the retail segments like, health insurance, motor insurance, home insurance, travel insurance, personal accident insurance and new age products like cyber insurance.
 The company also has corporate products like fire insurance, marine insurance, liability insurance and property insurance.
-They also offer products for rural populace like crop insurance and cattle insurance.
+They also offer products for rural people like crop insurance and cattle insurance.

 Recognition and other activities

-SBI General has received numerous accolades for its products, services, and CSR initiatives, including the FICCI Insurance Industry Awards, awards organized by Outlook Money, Business Today – Money Today, ICC Social Impact Awards and InsureNext Awards.
+SBI General has received accolades for its products, services and CSR initiatives, including the FICCI Insurance Industry Awards, awards organized by Outlook Money, Business Today – Money Today, ICC Social Impact Awards and InsureNext Awards.

 Under the CSR programme, SBI General has been associating with various NGOs and programs to serve the most vulnerable communities by contributing to various areas such as health, road safety, sanitation, education, sustainability and livelihoods.